anton-g-kulikov/markdown-slides/README.md

 #### SlideRenderer (`/components/SlideRenderer.tsx`)

-The core component responsible for presentation functionality:
+Core component that powers the presentation experience:

+- **Props**:
+  - `markdownPath`: Path to the markdown file to render
+  - `title` (optional): Presentation title override
+- **State Management**:
+  - Manages slide content array and current slide index
+  - Tracks loading state and presentation title
+- **Functionality**:
-- Fetches and parses markdown content from the specified path
+  - Asynchronously fetches markdown from the provided path
-- Splits content into individual slides at each horizontal rule (`---`)
+  - Parses content by splitting at horizontal rules (`---`)
-- Manages slide navigation state (current slide index)
+  - Auto-extracts title from the first slide's H1 heading if not provided
+  - Provides navigation methods (next/previous slide)
-- Handles keyboard navigation (arrow keys and spacebar)
+  - Implements keyboard navigation (arrow keys, spacebar)
+- **UI Structure**:
+  - Renders a fixed title bar at the top
+  - Displays current slide content in the center area
+  - Shows navigation controls at the bottom
+  - Provides loading and error states

+#### SlideNavigation (`/components/SlideNavigation.tsx`)

+Navigation controls component for presentations:

+- **Props**:
+  - `currentSlideIndex`: Current slide number
+  - `totalSlides`: Total slides in the presentation
+  - `goToPreviousSlide`: Function to navigate to previous slide
+  - `goToNextSlide`: Function to navigate to next slide
+- **Functionality**:
+  - Renders navigation buttons (Previous/Next)
-- Renders the current slide with proper formatting
+  - Shows current slide position (e.g., "2 / 10")
+  - Includes a "Home" button to return to the main page
+  - Handles Escape key press to return to homepage
+- **UI Structure**:
+  - Fixed position bar at the bottom of the screen
-- Displays navigation controls and slide position
+  - Contains navigation buttons and slide counter

 #### Markdown Renderer (`/components/Markdown.tsx`)

 Transforms markdown content into styled HTML:

 - Uses `react-markdown` to parse markdown syntax
-- Applies syntax highlighting to code blocks
+- Applies syntax highlighting to code blocks via `react-syntax-highlighter`
-- Supports GitHub Flavored Markdown features
+- Supports GitHub Flavored Markdown features via `remark-gfm`
-- Handles HTML content with appropriate sanitization
+- Handles HTML content with appropriate sanitization using `rehype-sanitize`
+- Provides custom styling for different markdown elements

+#### API: Presentations Handler (`/pages/api/presentations.ts`)

+Backend API endpoint that provides presentation metadata:

+- **Functionality**:
+  - Scans the `/public/slides` directory for markdown files
+  - Extracts metadata from each presentation:
+    - `slug`: Filename without extension
+    - `title`: Extracted from first H1 heading in the file
+    - `path`: Path to the markdown file
+  - Returns the presentation list as JSON
+- **Error Handling**:
+  - Gracefully handles missing directories
+  - Provides empty array if no presentations exist

 #### Dynamic Slide Routes (`/pages/slides/[slug].tsx`)

 Handles dynamic routing for presentations:

+- **Functionality**:
-- Extracts the slug parameter from the URL
+  - Extracts the `slug` parameter from the URL
-- Constructs the path to the corresponding markdown file
+  - Constructs the path to the corresponding markdown file (`/slides/${slug}.md`)
   - Passes the path to the SlideRenderer component
+  - Handles loading state when slug is not yet available
+- **Implementation**:
+  - Uses Next.js dynamic routing with `useRouter`
+  - Simple wrapper around the SlideRenderer with path construction

 #### Homepage (`/pages/index.tsx`)

 Lists all available presentations:

-- Scans the `/public/slides` directory for markdown files
+- **Data Fetching**:
+  - Makes API call to `/api/presentations` endpoint
+  - Retrieves list of available presentations with metadata
+- **UI Structure**:
-- Displays each presentation with its title and a link
+  - Displays page title and introduction
+  - Shows clickable cards for each presentation
+  - Links each card to its dynamic route (`/slides/[slug]`)
+- **Styling**:
+  - Responsive grid layout for presentation cards
+  - Visual feedback for interactive elements

 #### Example Presentation (`/pages/test-presentation.tsx`)